 1.4 Location of the stove/distance requirements

 Distance requirements apply only if the stove is placed near flammable materials.
-Your new stove can be positioned as specified on the certificate of approval on the back of the stove if the walls are made of flammable material.
+Your new stove can be positioned as specified on the table below if the walls are made of flammable material.

 Minimum distances from flammable material: